Fr0stbyteR/faust2webaudio/README.md

 # Faust2WebAudio

+The repository is now maintained by [Grame-CNCM](https://github.com/grame-cncm/faust2webaudio).
+Please check that fork for the latest version.

 Produce a ScriptProcessorNode or an AudioWorkletNode with Faust .dsp code using the libfaust WebAssembly compiler.

 Supported Platforms: Chrome >= 49, Firefox >= 45, Edge >= 13, Safari >= 10, iOS >= 10, Android >= 68